What are the different phases of clinical trials in R&D?

 • Enhancing efficiency by making real-time adjustments

-Pharma Tip: How does R&D address the issue of drug resistance and antimicrobial resistance?
+Pharma Tip: How does R&D contribute to the development of personalized medicine?

 6. Bioequivalence and Bioavailability Studies